json-schema-org/json-schema-spec/jsonschema-core.md

 The "$schema" keyword SHOULD be used in the document root schema object, and MAY be used in the root schema objects of embedded schema resources.
 It MUST NOT appear in non-resource root schema objects.
-If absent from the document root schema, the resulting behavior is implementation-defined.
+If absent from the document root schema, the resulting behavior is implementation-defined, but MUST fall within the following options:

+- Refuse to process the schema, as with unsupported required vocabularies
+- Assume a specific, documented meta-schema
+- Document the process by which it examines the schema and determines which of a specific set of meta-schemas to assume

 Values for this property are defined elsewhere in this and other documents, and by other parties.